 The historian wrote that sacrifices would include drinking and celebrations but that the other violent rituals found elsewhere would not be present at Heliopolis.

 The Egyptian Book of the Dead contains a Hymn to Ra.
 In it, the writer calls Ra “heir of eternity, self-begotten and self-born, king of the earth, prince of the Tuat (the afterlife).”
 He praises that Ra lives by the law of truth (Ma’at), and the Sektek boat would advance through the night and ensure he rose the next morning into the day.
-Many hymns were written and used to worship Ra, including this one to Amun Ra.

 Ra in Modern Culture

-For the Egyptian “King of the Gods,” Ra does not appear as much in modern culture and entertainment compared to the greek god Zeus.
+For the Egyptian “King of the Gods,” Ra does not appear as much in modern culture and entertainment compared to the Greek god Zeus.
 However, there are some examples where the ancient Egyptian god of the sun became a main character in fiction or art.

-Does Ra appear in Stargate?
+Does Ra Appear in Stargate?

 Roland Emmerich’s 1994 science fiction film Stargate sees the sun god Ra as the primary antagonist.
 The movie’s conceit is that ancient Egyptian was the language of aliens, with Ra being their leader.
 The Egyptian god is depicted as someone enslaving humans to extend his life, and other gods appear as lieutenants to the “alien general.”

-Does Ra appear in Moon Knight?
+Does Ra Appear in Moon Knight?